Extending torsors over regular models of curves: Extension of torsors into log and fppf torsors

+\begin{rema} \normalfont The fact that for any smooth $R$-scheme $T$ the restriction to the generic fiber $\Pic^{log}_{\mathcal{C}/R}(T)=\Pic_{C/K}(T_K)$ is bijective implies that the Néron model of $\Pic_{C/K}$ (cf. \cite[\S 10.2, Theorem 1]{BLR}) represents $\Pic^{log}_{\mathcal{C}/R}$ in the smooth site.
+Note that this also holds in the fppf site, i.e. the Néron model of $\Pic_{C/K}$ represents the relative Picard functor in the smooth site.
+This uses the fact that the relative Picard functor is separated when $\mathcal{C}$ has an $R$-section (cf. \cite[\S 9.5]{BLR} and \cite[Theorem 8.2 (i)]{BLR}). \end{rema}

-As explained before, although the isomorphism (\ref{PointedlogGPic}) shows that extending torsors over $C$ into log torsors over $\mathcal{C}$ reduces to the extension of some group functors and morphisms between them, the criterion is not easy to handle.
-But we deduce from that the following criterion which is more useful in practice.\\ If $G$ is a finite flat and commutative group scheme over $K$, we call a model of $G$ over $R$ a finite flat group scheme $\mathcal{G}$ over $R$, whose generic fiber is isomorphic to $G$.
-We denote by $\mathcal{J}$ the Néron model of the Jacobian $J$ of $C$.
+\begin{defi} \begin{enumerate} \item If $G$ is a commutative finite group scheme over $K$, we call a model of $G$ over $R$ a finite flat group scheme $\mathcal{G}$ over $R$, whose generic fiber is isomorphic to $G$. \item We call a pointed $\mathcal{G}$-log torsor over $\mathcal{C}$ whose associated morphism $\mathcal{G}^D \to \Pic^{log}_{\mathcal{C}/R}$ factors through $\mathcal{J}$ (via the map of Proposition \ref{JPic}), a \textbf{Néron-log} torsor.
+Given the separatedness of $\mathcal{J}$, the factorization is unique when it exists. \end{enumerate} \end{defi}